metrumresearchgroup/OpenBoneMin/README.md

 About
 =====

 A multiscale systems model of bone health and mineral homeostasis.
+Please see the [wiki page](https://github.com/metrumresearchgroup/OpenBoneMin/wiki) for more information on this project.

 Documentation
 =============